Torii gate of Kanayama Shrine

 After the Meiji Restoration, Innai Silver Mine was taken over by a private company after being under government control, and the introduction of Western mining and refining techniques led to a resurgence in activity.
 However, the collapse of the silver price at the end of the Meiji period led to a decline in profitability, and the scale of the mine was drastically reduced.

-Mining continued on a small scale into the Showa era, but finally closed in 1954 , bringing to a close the Innai Silver Mine's roughly 350-year history.
+Mining continued on a small scale even into the Showa era, but the mine finallyclosed in 1954.This brought to an end the history of the Innai Silver Mine, which had lasted for approximately 350 years.

 Shrines and stone monuments within the grounds of Kanayama Shrine